18F/charlie/README.md

 `terms` for you (replace `terms` with whatever you want).
 If it finds anything, it'll post links in a threaded response to your request.

-##### HugMe

-Need to see a little hug in your life?
-Friends from TTS past have left us a gift and Charlie will deliver it whenever you need.
-Just say `@charlie hug me` or `@charlie hug bomb <number>` to get a little happiness dropped right on your screen.

 ##### OPM's DC offices status

 Working in DC and want to know if the office is closed due to snow or, perhaps,